HSE Offshore Medic

 The Offshore Installations and Pipeline Works (First Aid) Regulations 1989 placed a duty on those in control of offshore installations, pipeline works, or any associated activities to make provision for persons to administer first aid and emergency treatment to those who become ill or injured at work.
 This is a UK Health and Safety Executive (HSE) approved offshore medic training course which encompasses all aspects of the legal requirements, alongside the latest clinical thinking.

-The aim of the Offshore Medic Course is to prepare someone who already has high degree of medical knowledge and understanding to work in the offshore environment and is a two week course + clinical placement of 60 hours.
+The aim of this two week Offshore Medic Course is to prepare someone who already has high degree of medical knowledge and understanding to work in the offshore environment.

 - The course balances theoretical aspects with practical scenarios in a simulated offshore and maritime emergency environment